agmsbush/gke-dev-to-prod-app/README.md

 ### Code Review

-- Approver will review PR and merge into master.
+- Owner or approver will review PR and merge into master.

-### CI
+### Continuous Integration

-- Cloud Build triggers a build to build and tag a Docker image using Buildpacks, push it to Container Registry, and render the YAML for deployment.
+- Cloud Build triggers a build to build and tag a Docker image using Buildpacks, push it to Container Registry, and render the Kubernetes YAML for deployment.

-- Cloud Build will then update the `gke-dev-to-prod-env` repo with the rendered YAML in a new candidate branch.
+- Cloud Build will then update the `gke-dev-to-prod-env` repo with the rendered Kubernetes YAML in a new candidate branch.

 ### Deployment

-- Approver will open and review PR and merge into master.
+- Owner or approver will open and review PR from candidate branch and merge into master.

-- Cloud Build triggers a build to use gke-deploy to apply rendered YAML to prod environment.
+- Cloud Build triggers a build to use `gke-deploy` to apply rendered YAML to prod environment.

 ## Tools

 - GitHub
 - Secrets Manager
-- Buildpacks
+- Cloud Code
 - Skaffold
+- Cloud Native Buildpacks
 - Kustomize
 - Cloud Build
 - GKE

 ## TODO

-- Add functionality for Developer will to use Skaffold in dev mode with development Kubernetes environment (minikube, KIND, remote GKE, k3s, etc.) + Cloud Code with minikube
 - Add .gcloudignore file to limit what triggers builds